brandnpatterson/TAD/README.md

-# texas-assistive-devices
+# Texas Assistive Devices
-Texas Assistive Devices - Website for an Orthopedic Care Company.
+Single page app for a small business built with jQuery hash references and Bootstrap.